 At the end of the movie, after Charlton Heston as Moses has turned over leadership of the Israelites to Joshua, he watches as the Israelites march into Caanan.
-At this point, Moses was supposed to have been enveloped in the fog coming down from the mountain, but the effect was never completed.
-As a result, Moses is shown to be standing there watching the Israelites go, and this is closer to what is related in the actual Bible than what Cecil B. DeMille originally intended.
+Moses was supposed to have been enveloped in fog coming down from the mountain, but the effect was never completed.
+As a result, Moses is shown standing there, watching the Israelites go, close to the story as related in the Bible.

-At the concluding scene, when when Moses is saying goodbye, he gives Eliazar the 5 books (Torah) he had written under the direction of God.
-What Charlton Heston is actually holding in his hand is a worn but modern-day portfolio.
+At the concluding scene, when Moses is saying goodbye, he gives Eliazar the five books (Torah) he had written under the direction of God.
+Charlton Heston is actually holding a worn, modern-day portfolio.
 Heston said he tried to get Cecil B. DeMille to make them scrolls, which would be more suitable for them, but DeMille refused.

 Moses and Rameses' final meeting, in which the slaves are freed and Ramses learns his own son has died, was the last shot filmed during principal photography.
 Cecil B. DeMille wanted the last day's work to be on a special moment.